Using Essential Oils For ADHD Symptom Management

 Frankincense

 Frankincense is normally extracted from the resin of frankincense trees, grown primarily in Africa.
-Proponents claim frankincense essential oil can be a stress reliever and promote deep breathing and relaxation.
-It is also thought to reduce blood pressure and can be an aromatherapy boon in stressful environments.
+Proponents claim frankincense essential oil can be a stress reliever and promote deep breathing and relaxation, and some research suggests it may have benefits for memory.

 Ylang-ylang

 Ylang-ylang essential oil is distilled from the ylang-ylang tree, commonly found in Indonesia and the South Pacific.
-It is believed to be an antidepressant, potentially reducing anxiety and inducing feelings of euphoria.
-It may also reduce high blood pressure.
-In recommended doses, ylang-ylang essential oil can be safe, with minor potential side effects, such as nausea and headache, when used excessively.
+It is believed to be beneficial for mood, potentially reducing anxiety and inducing feelings of calm.
+In recommended doses, ylang-ylang essential oil is generally considered safe can be safe, with minor potential side effects, such as nausea and headache, when used excessively.

 The following may be safe ways to use essential oils: